invertase/stripe-firebase-extensions/firestore-stripe-subscriptions/POSTINSTALL.md

 window.location.assign(data.url);
 ```

+#### Delete User Data

+When a user is deleted in Firebase Authentication the extension will delete their customer object in Stripe which will immediately cancel all subscriptions for the user.

+The extension will not delete any data from the Cloud Firestore.
+Should you wish to the customer data from Cloud Firestore, you can use the [Delete User Data](https://firebase.google.com/products/extensions/delete-user-data) extension built by the Firebase team.

 ### Monitoring

 As a best practice, you can [monitor the activity](https://firebase.google.com/docs/extensions/manage-installed-extensions#monitor) of your installed extension, including checks on its health, usage, and logs.